 Cerchio_50

-Materials Science
+Materials Science and Energy Application

 The Energy and Materials Laboratory is the current evolution of teaching and research initiatives active at UniTN since the mid-1980s, which focused on X-ray diffraction techniques (XRD) and the study of the microstructure of materials.